Davies, Chapter Two, Defining Art

 i.
 What goes on in artworld sometimes seems to depend on who says what and on judgments driven more by fashion and subjective taste than by considered reasons consistently applied

-b.
-Should learn from them that because of art’s complex variety and rebellious nature we should not try to identify art as having a given structure or content
+c.
+Should learn from them that because of art’s complex variety and rebellious nature

-i.
-Rather than their intrinsic properties (properties inherent in the work regarded in isolation from its history and context of production)
+ii.
+Intrinsic properties: properties inherent in the work regarded in isolation from its history and context of production

 i.
 Emphasis on pleasurable contemplation of aes properties (e.g., grace, balance, sadness)